“It’s not fair!” This cry is not just for toddlers and politicians.

 Decoding Grant Management Tip: Encourage Competitive Practices

-- (Please note that the term free and open competition is also referred to as full and open competition in some publications.)
+- (Please note that the term free and open competition is also called full and open competition in some publications.)

 Grant recipients DO have the leeway to award bids that are most advantageous to the recipient, as opposed to awarding bids on such non-competitive factors as personal preferences.

-And the decision on awarding bids should be the best outcome after taking into account price, quality, and other relevant factors, such as delivery and warranty.
+The decision on awarding bids should be the best outcome after considering price, quality, and other relevant factors, such as delivery and warranty.

-And while grant recipients do have the right to reject all bids when it is in their best interest to do so, you need to have you “ducks in a row” to document your decision process when you don’t take the low bid.
+While grant recipients have the right to reject all bids when it is in their best interest, you need to have your “ducks in a row” to document your decision process when you don’t take the low bid.

 Avoid Non-Competitive Practices